 The CCCS' focus is on evaluating the impact of a merger in Singapore and how competition between the merger parties and their competitors may change as a result of the merger.

 ii The Competition Act

 The merger provisions of the Competition Act will apply to mergers that have infringed, or anticipated mergers that if carried into effect will infringe, the Section 54 prohibition, unless they are excluded or exempt under the Competition Act.
-A merger infringes the Section 54 prohibition if it has resulted, or may be expected to result, in a substantial lessening of competition (SLC).86
+A merger infringes the Section 54 prohibition if it has resulted, or may be expected to result, in a substantial lessening of competition (SLC).100

 An M&A situation can lead to an SLC if it creates, maintains or enhances the following types of market power: (1) 'non-coordinated effects' – which arise when there is a loss of competition between the merging parties and the merged entity finds it profitable to raise prices or reduce output or quality, or both; or (2) 'coordinated effects' – which arise if the merger raises the possibility of firms in the market coordinating their behaviour to raise prices, reduce quality or output.

 The CCCS has issued guidelines on the analytical framework for assessing the competitive effects of M&A. Merger parties may use the framework to conduct a self-assessment for potential SLC before implementing the M&A.